 3. Myasthenia Gravis Thymectomy

 Myasthenia gravis thymectomy, a part of myasthenia gravis treatment, may be used to remove a tumor (thymoma) from the thymus gland.
-It can be performed as open or minimally invasive surgery.
-Additionally, video- and robot-assisted thymectomy may be completed.
+It can be performed as open or minimally invasive surgery, including video- and robot-assisted approaches.

 How Is Ocular Myasthenia Gravis Treated?